-Fall is approaching the red rocks of Sedona, Arizona bringing along cooler temperatures, and crisp blue skies!
-This is the perfect time of year to enjoy one of the many popular guided hikes offered at Red Rock State Park.
+Enjoy one of the many popular guided hikes offered at Red Rock State Park.
 Taking advantage of the guided hikes offered by the park is the best way to learn more about the area’s red rock formations, plant and animal life and archaeology from their knowledgeable staff and volunteers.
 Please note the time for the Bird Walk changes to 9:00 am for the winter season.
 Internationally Recognized Sedona Bamboo Flute Player Jesse Kalu will be performing at Red Rock State Park on December 1st at 2:00 pm.

 Monthly Guided Hikes at Red Rock State Park